 The Pollution Prevention and Control Act 1999 and the Environmental Permitting (England and Wales) Regulations 2010, regulate through a process of permitting, industrial activities with the potential for significant emissions to atmosphere (or to water and land for Part A processes).

 United Kingdom and European Union law defines the processes that are regulated under this legislation.
 Large scale and more polluting sites known as Part A1 processes are regulated by the Environment Agency, and Part A2 and Part B processes, which are less environmentally significant, are regulated by local councils.

-An application has been received from Portable Space Limited to operate an installation involving coating activities at Unit 1 Red House Farm Business Units Bacton.
-Below is the application form, supporting documents and a site notice which provides details of how you can comment.
+An application has been received from Siderise (Special Products) Limited to operate an installation involving the use of coating activities including solvent at Unit 21, Lady Lane Industrial Estate, Hadleigh, Suffolk.
+Below is the application form, supporting documents and site notice which explains how you can comment.